-New Baby, New Life Pregnancy Support Program
+3.6.
+New Baby, New LifeSM Pregnancy Support Program

-New Baby, New Life is a proactive case management program for mothers and their newborns that uses extensive methods to identify pregnant women as early in their pregnancy as possible through review of state enrollment files, claims data, hospital census reports, Availity Essentials and notification of pregnancy forms as well as provider and self-referrals.
-Once pregnant members are identified, we act quickly to assess the obstetrical risk and ensure she has the appropriate level of care and case management services to mitigate those risks.
+New Baby, New Life is a proactive case management program for expectant members and their newborns.
+We use several resources to identify pregnancies as early as possible.
+Sources of identification include, state enrollment files, claims data, and hospital census reports as well as provider and member self-referrals.
+Once pregnant members are identified, we act quickly to assess obstetrical risk and ensure appropriate levels of care and case management services to mitigate risk.

 Experienced case managers work with members and providers to establish a care plan for our highest-risk pregnant members.
-Case managers collaborate with community agencies to ensure mothers have access to necessary services.
+Case managers collaborate with community agencies to ensure members have access to necessary services.

-When it comes to our pregnant members, we are committed to keeping both mom and baby healthy.
-That's why we encourage all of our moms-to-be to take part in our New Baby, New Life program - a comprehensive case management and care coordination program offering:
+When it comes to our pregnant members, we are committed to keeping both parent and baby healthy.
+That's why we encourage all of our pregnant and postpartum members to take part in our New Baby, New Life program, a comprehensive case management and care coordination program which offers:

-- Individualized, one-on-one case management support for women at the highest risk. - Care coordination for moms who may need a little extra support. - Educational materials and information on community resources. - Incentives to keep up with prenatal and postpartum checkups and well-baby visits.
+- Individualized, one-on-one case management support for pregnant members at the highest risk. - Care coordination for those who may need a little extra support. - Digital perinatal educational tools - Information on community resources. - Incentives to keep up with prenatal and postpartum checkups and well-baby visits.